Advancing Racial Equity

 Racial Equity Taskforce

-In June 2020, UIC Chancellor Michael Amiridis UICs commitment to addressing systemic racism, improving our campus climate, and advancing racial equity on our campus.
+In June 2020, then UIC Chancellor Michael Amiridis UICs commitment to addressing systemic racism, improving our campus climate, and advancing racial equity on our campus.
 To pursue these goals he created a Racial Equity Taskforce to review the state of our campus and prioritize key action items.
-This task force consisted of four working groups and one board: Student Life and Support, Community Engagement, who completed their work in September, and the Staff Recruitment and Retention, and the Public Safety Board (who are still in process).
-The first three groups have completed their work and submitted their recommendations.
+This task force consisted of four working groups and one board: Student Life and Support, Community Engagement, and Staff Recruitment and Retention, who completed their work in Fall 2020, and the Public Safety Board (who are still in process).
+The first four groups have completed their work and submitted their recommendations.
 Additionally, a group of external experts was invited to review our campus policies and practices and provide their advice.

 UIC’s Advancing Racial Equity (ARE) initiative is a response designed to address the institutional and structural racism that impacts our campus and our neighboring communities.
 Between June 2020 and January 2021 we reviewed student and faculty petitions and recommendations from four working groups: student life and support, community engagement, staff recruitment and retention, and the Public Safety Board.
 Additionally, we worked directly with three external advisors, Nancy Cantor, Earl Lewis and Claude Steele, with expertise in higher education and race to review and make recommendations related to the recruitment and retention of black faculty and students.
 Finally, the Chancellor’s African American Advisory Council also met with the Chancellor and presented their report with a set of key recommendations.
 During this period, UIC leadership has had many meetings with students, faculty, community members and experts to ensure that all key stakeholders and engaged and have a voice in the process.